tinawng/Blog/content/posts/instant-chill-music.md

 },
 ```

-## Sleeping mobile
+## Prevent mobile sleep

 Rembember when I said everything is streamed from Youtube ?
 Well, that means that, unlike a *'real'* music player app, this cannot play music if your mobile screen is locked.
 There is no workaround for this unless you are using a specific browser or a dedicated app. 😢

 However, what I can do is prevent the screen from turning off 💡

 How ?
 Instead of hiding the youtube video, I resize it to 1px by 1px.
-So technically even though you can't see it, a video is played, preventing your screen from going to sleep mode 🚫💤
+So technically even though you can't see it a video is being played, preventing your screen from going to sleep mode 🚫💤

 ```js[index.vue ~ script]
 this.player = YouTubePlayer("player", {